giandab/Mathematical_Computing_Modules/README.md

 # Mathematical-Computing
-Coding projects from one of my university modules, examining the influence of computational methods across pure, applied and statistical areas of Mathematics.
+Coding projects from some of my university modules, examining the influence of computational methods across pure, applied and statistical areas of Mathematics.

 Major Projects include: